Financial instruments: FASB standard on recognition and measurement

 - Financial instrument disclosure requirements

 In addition, our white paper outlines the effective date and transition provisions and discusses how to plan ahead for implementation.
-It concludes with a discussion on convergence and a chart that provides a comparison of current U.S. generally accepted accounting principles to the ASU and International Financial Reporting Standards 9, Financial Instruments.
+It concludes with a discussion on convergence and a chart that provides a comparison of current U.S. generally accepted accounting principles to ASU 2016-01 (as clarified by ASU 2018-03) and International Financial Reporting Standards 9, Financial Instruments.